mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 #### Fusing lists

 Now let's try to do something like this for linked lists.
-We should start with the idea of not touching the real list, but modifying a function that does… what?
+We should start with the idea of not touching the real list, but modifying the function that does… what?
 What should such a function do with a list?
 If the most basic function of an array is to be indexed by the position of its elements, then what is the most basic function of a list?
 How is a linked list consumed?